Noroff-FEU-Assignments/project-exam-1-sayeda-chattopadhyay/README.md

 The following steps were used during development:

-Adobe XD was used for designing the website.
+- Adobe XD was used for designing the website.
-The design was tested using Adobe XD prototype.
+- The design was tested using Adobe XD prototype.
-The website was created using HTML , CSS and Javascript A WordPress installation was made.
+- The website was created using HTML , CSS and Javascript
+- A WordPress installation was made.
-Hotjar was used for usability testing.
+- Hotjar was used for usability testing.

 <a href="https://poetic-dusk-59ba87.netlify.app/">My baking Desire</a>

 ## Built With

-HTML
+- HTML
-CSS
+- CSS
-Javascript
+- Javascript

 ## CMS

-WordPress REST API
+- WordPress REST API

 ## Designed with

-AdobeXD
+- AdobeXD

 ## Getting Started

 ### Installing

-Download the zip of the project or clone the repo :
+- Download the zip of the project or clone the repo :

 https://github.com/Noroff-FEU-Assignments/project-exam-1-sayeda-chattopadhyay.git

 ### Running

-Open in Visual Studio Code and use the Live Server Preview extension to view the site.
+- Open in Visual Studio Code and use the Live Server Preview extension to view the site.

 ## Contributing

-Any suggestions and feedback are welcome
+- Any suggestions and feedback are welcome.

 ## Contact